 For thirty years, Richard Gingras has led highly-regarded efforts in the development of online services, software, and new media.
 These endeavors range from pioneering uses of satellite networking for television, the first applications of television signals for data distribution, both pre-Web and Web-based online services, and the creation of various platform technologies.
 Over the last several years Gingras has focused his attention on the transformation of the news business.

-He also serves on the board of the First Ammendment Coalition.
+He also serves on the boards of the First Ammendment Coalition, the International Center for Journalists and the Shorenstein Center for the Press, Politics and Public Policy at Harvard.
 In the fall of 2012, Gingras was recognized with the Manship Prize for contributions to the evolution of digital media.
 The Manship Prize is awarded by the Manship School of Mass Communications at Louisiana State University.

 Until July, 2011, Gingras was CEO of Salon Media Group which operates the popular and acclaimed news site Salon.com, the blogging community OpenSalon.com, and the pioneering virtual community The Well.
 Gingras has had a long association with Salon having assembled its initial seed financing in 1995.
 Salon was the first web-only publication.

 Gingras also served, during 2007 and 2008, as a strategic advisor to the executive team at Google focusing on strategies relating to the evolution of news and television.
 Gingras has long guided the development of new products, new technologies, and new companies, often as an active board member and strategic advisor with early stage ventures.